usnistgov/ndn-dpdk/docs/forwarder.md

 This command reads, from standard input, a JSON document that contains forwarder activation parameters.
 The JSON document must conform to the JSON schema `/usr/local/share/ndn-dpdk/forwarder.schema.json`.

-If you have prepared the required JSON document, you can activate the forwarder with:
+If you have prepared the required JSON document (e.g. using the TypeScript definitions, as described below), you can activate the forwarder with:

 ```bash
 ndndpdk-ctrl activate-forwarder < fw-args.json